-This report was compiled by the Housing Assistance Unit at the Australian Institute of Health and Welfare.
+This report was compiled by the Housing Assistance Unit of the Australian Institute of Health and Welfare.
+Data were provided by all states and jurisdictions under the National Housing Data Agreement, a subsidiary agreement to the 2003 Commonwealth-State Housing Agreement.
 The authors would like to thank the National Housing Data Agreement Management Group for their direction in preparing this information paper, and the National Housing Data Agreement Data Development Committee for their technical input and comments.